 Powr RSS Feed

-The POWr RSS Feed plugin lets you combine and display content from various sources using RSS feeds.
+With POWr RSS Feed, you can combine and display content from a number of different RSS feeds.

-The POWr RSS Feed plugin also lets you display videos, images, and articles, adjust feed spacing and size, use custom backgrounds, colors, fonts, and more.
-It also displays feeds correctly on all computers, phones, and tablets and supports text in every language.
+This plugin also lets you display images, videos, and article content, adjust the priority of different feeds, use custom fonts, colors, backgrounds, and more.
+It also has mobile-responsive design and supports text in any language.

-The premium plugin version contains many additional features, such as the ability to display different feeds, manually accept or reject posts in your feed, and more.
+The premium version of POWr contains many additional features, such as the ability to display different feeds, accept or reject posts, and more.

 For more details, go here: